Many to many relationships

 Inserts

 We want to write a CartWithItems instance into the database.
 We assume that all the BuyableItems included already exist in the database (we could store them via into(buyableItems).insert(BuyableItemsCompanion(...))).
-Then, we can insert a full cart with
+Then, we can replace a full cart with

-Future<void> writeShoppingCart(CartWithItems entry) {
+Future<void> updateCart(ShoppingCartWithItems entry) {

 return transaction(() async {